 Field-hunting tip

-Look in hydrothermal veins country — that is the host setting where ekatite typically forms.
+Look in hydrothermal veins country, the host setting where ekatite typically forms.
 If you start seeing calcite, fluorite, quartz in float, you are in the right ground.
 Field specimens usually show a prismatic crystals, radial aggregates habit, so train your eye for that shape before scanning the outcrop.